nostrademons/GumboStats/README.md

 tl;dr summary:

 * The corpus contains about 60K documents, median length
-* With the arena branch (1.0.0 candidate), the median document took just under 3ms to parse and 800k memory used.
+* With the arena branch (1.0.0 candidate), the median document took just under 3ms to parse and 720k memory used.
 There is a long tail, with the 95th percentile at 12ms and 2.4M.
 Progression by version:
   * v0.9.1: 5.3ms, 163K used.
   * v0.9.2: 3.9ms, 163K used.
   * v0.9.3: 3.8ms, 173K used.
   * v0.10.0: 3.5ms, 208K used.
   * Using realloc & other memory fixes: 3.3ms, 215K used.
+  * arena: 2.9ms, 720k used.
 * Traversal time is a tiny fraction (~1-2%) of parsing time.
 This should reassure anyone worried about converting the GumboNode tree to their own data structures.
 * Changing the default buffer & vector sizes is a big win on memory, while being a wash on CPU.
 Changing attributes from 4 >= 1 and stringbuffers from 10 >= 3 resulted in a reduction in median high-water-mark memory usage from 200K => 140K, with indistinguishable parse time.
 Changing to attributes=0 reduced this further to 100K, with a slight increase in CPU time from additional reallocs.  * Adding a gumbo_stringbuffer_clear method instead of repeated init/destroy calls is another big win, saving roughly 5% on CPU and 10% on total bytes allocated.
 * Moving ownership of temporary buffers over to the final parse tree instead of doing a fresh allocation & copying was a big loss, costing about 5% in CPU, 25% in memory, and 50% in total bytes allocated.
 The reason is that most strings in HTML documents are 1-2 characters long, so replacing them with a raw temporary buffer that starts at 3 characters and doubles ends up allocating much more.
 (It works well with arenas, though, where an arena that's freed and one that is not have the same memory usage.)